Dr. Srijan Sen M.D., Ph.D. Principal Investigator

 Joan Zhao M.A.
 M.S.
 Data Manager / Statistician Lead

 Joan grew up in Beijing, China and obtained her Bachelor of Arts degree there.
-She received her Master’s degrees in Mathematics/Computer Science from Eastern Michigan University and Biostatistics from the University of Michigan School of Public Health.
-She has worked at the University of Michigan Medical School/Health System in the areas of clinical research data management and data analysis for more than ten years.
+She received her Master’s degrees in Biostatistics from the University of Michigan School of Public Health.
+She has worked at the University of Michigan Medical School/Health System in the areas of clinical research data management and data analysis for more than 15 years.
 She joined the Sen Lab in the spring of 2013 and enjoys contributing to the research with her computer and statistical skills.
-After work, Joan likes to spend time with her family, especially traveling to National Parks for family vacations and cheering on her kids while they play sports.
+After work, Joan likes to spend time with her family and friends, enjoy traveling to National Parks for family vacations and cheering on her kids while they play sports.

 Elena Frank Ph.D.
 Study Director